HCA Florida University Hospital Set To Open Monday

 Tarchni is helping to oversee the hospital, he told CBS 4 News this could be quite an upgrade for some who have been going to the Plantation General Hospital approximately 5 miles away.

 “And really the patient experience is above anything else, in terms of the rooms we have, everybody has a media board, we can track who’s taking care of them.
-There will still be that opportunity for people living in that area and we’re only not too far from that area, so we have two hospitals that are very close in the vicinity.”READ MORE: South Florida Caravan This Weekend In Support Of Cuban People
+There will still be that opportunity for people living in that area and we’re only not too far from that area, so we have two hospitals that are very close in the vicinity.”READ MORE: Fort Lauderdale's Tortuga Music Festival Underway

 HCA Florida University comes online in light of some pushback, some did not want to see Plantation General Hospital closed down.
 HCA Healthcare which owns that facility tells us, at this point, it will scale back operations to only adult ER services.